Political positions of Lee Kuan Yew: Hong Kong

 Lee believed that the Sino-British Joint Declaration signed in 1984 was the best agreement possible for Hong Kong.
 Lee said Hong Kongers had to come to terms with the reality that there would be "nothing to stop Beijing from doing what it wanted" after the 1997 handover.
-He advised British diplomats stationed in Singapore in July 1989 following the Tiananmen Square protests that Beijing would reject any assertion of a separate and democratically based Hong Kong identity.
+He advised British diplomats stationed in Singapore in July 1989 following the 1989 Tiananmen Square protests and massacre that Beijing would reject any assertion of a separate and democratically based Hong Kong identity.
 In his memoir, From Third World to First: The Singapore Story, he stated that there was a "wide and deep gap" between what Hong Kong people wanted and expectations of China's leaders.
 He reinforced this view in One Man's View of the World when he stated that, in contrast to the Hong Kong people, "I don't believe the Chinese people themselves believe that with 1.3 billion people you can have one man, one vote for a president".